Supercriticality of Annealed Approximations of Boolean Networks: Introduction

-(we abuse notation associating $\xi \in \{0, 1\}^{V_n}$ with $\{x \in V_n: \xi(x) = 1\}$).
-Since we will only work with the dual process, we will drop the superscript $T$ and assume that $\hat \xi^A_t$ is defined for all positive times with the evolution rule defined above.
+Since we will mostly work with the dual process and will rarely have to consider the primal and dual processes jointly, we drop the superscript $T$ and assume that $\hat \xi^A_t$ is defined for all positive times with the evolution rule explained above.
+If $A = \{x\}$, we write $\hat \xi^x_t$. $\P_n$ will still denote a probability measure for both the random graph $\hat G_n$ and the dual process.
+For a fixed realization $\hat G_n$ of the graph, we will also need the \textit{quenched measure} $P_{\hat G_n}$, under which the dual process with specified initial configuration will be defined on this graph.

 Now, assume that $n$ is very large with respect to $r$.
-If $g$ is another integer that is much larger than $r$ and much smaller than $n$, then with high probability the set
+If $g$ is another integer that is much larger than $r$ and much smaller than $n$, then with high probability, the subgraph of $\hat G_n$ with vertex set

-will simply be a directed tree of degree $r$ rooted in $x$.
-Conditioning on this event, the evolution of $|\hat \xi^x_{t}|$ up to time $g$ will be exactly that of the branching process mentioned before Theorem \ref{thmchdr}.
+and edge set equal to the set of edges of $\hat E_n$ that start and end at vertices in the above set will simply be a directed tree of degree $r$ rooted in $x$.
+Conditioning on the event that this subgraph is indeed a tree, the evolution of $|\hat \xi^x_t|$ up to time $g$ will be exactly that of the branching process mentioned before Theorem \ref{thm:main}.
 In addition, it is not difficult to see that, without any conditioning, $|\hat \xi^x_t|$ is stochastically dominated by such a process.
-This remarks clarify why the model exhibits two phases in exact correspondence with the branching process.
-If the expected offspring size $qr \leq 1$, then $\hat \xi^x_t$ dies out faster than the corresponding subcritical branching process, and the primal $\xi^{V_n}_t$ rapidly reaches the zero state.
-On the other hand, if $qr > 1$, the above theorem states that the system survives for a time that is exponentially large in $n$, characterizing the supercritical regime.
+These remarks clarify why the model exhibits two phases in exact correspondence with the branching process.
+If the expected offspring size $qr < 1$, then $\hat \xi^x_t$ dies out faster than the corresponding subcritical branching process, and the primal $\xi_t$ rapidly reaches the zero state.
+On the other hand, if $qr>1$, the above theorem states that the system survives for a time that is exponentially large in $n$, characterizing the supercritical regime.

-In the treatment of the dynamics, our proof is basically an exact repetition of that of \cite{chdr}.
-What we do different is a more careful examination of the random graph.
-In order to argue that the confinement to a finite graph takes a long time to affect the dynamics, Chattterjee and Durrett prove an isoperimetric inequality that states that, if $m$ is small in relation to $n$, then with high probability there are no subsets $A \subset V_n$ of size $m$ such that the ``influence set'' $\{y_i(x): 1 \leq i \leq r, x \in V_n\}$ has much less than $rm$ elements.
-We push this argument further and control the influence set along several generations rather than only the first one.